rajat-gondkar/fire-smoke-detector/README.md

 # Fire and Smoke Detection System

 This project implements a real-time fire and smoke detection system using OpenCV, scikit-learn, and a machine learning classifier (SVM).
-The system can process video input from a file and detect fire and smoke in real-time using a trained model.
+The system is now designed to work with a YOLO v8-style dataset, using bounding box annotations to extract patches for fire, smoke, and normal (background) classes.

 ## Features

 - Real-time fire and smoke detection using a trained SVM classifier
-- Learns from your own images (not just color-based)
+- Learns from your own images and bounding box annotations (not just color-based)
-- Supports both JPG and PNG images
+- Supports YOLO v8 dataset format for object detection
+- Extracts patches for fire, smoke, and normal (background) classes
-- Training and test set support for accuracy evaluation
+- Training and validation set support for accuracy evaluation
-- Multiple epochs for improved training
+- Multiple epochs for improved training (default: 20)
+- Progress bar for both data loading and training epochs
 - Tkinter-based GUI for easy video selection and result display

 ## Directory Structure

 ```
-data/
-  training/
-    fire/
-    smoke/
-    normal/
+Dataset/
+  train/
+    images/
+    labels/
+  valid/
+    images/
+    labels/
   test/
-    fire/
-    smoke/
-    normal/
+    images/
+    labels/
+  data.yaml
 models/
 ```

-- Place your training images in the appropriate `data/training/` subfolders.
-- Place your test images in the appropriate `data/test/` subfolders.
+- Place your YOLO v8 dataset in the `Dataset/` directory as shown above.
-- Both `.jpg` and `.png` images are supported.
+- Each image in `images/` should have a corresponding `.txt` file in `labels/` with YOLO v8 bounding box annotations.
+- The `data.yaml` file should define your classes (e.g., Fire, Smoke).

 ## Requirements